FabricMC/yarn/CONVENTIONS.md

 ### Collections

-Use a plural name for collections and maps rather than the words "list", "set", "array", etc., unless it's a collection of collection or there are several collections of different types containing the same objects (`entities`, `entityLists`).
+Use a plural name for collections and maps rather than the words "list", "set", "array", etc., unless it's a collection of collections or there are several collections of different types containing the same objects (`entities`, `entityLists`).

 When it's enough, name maps based on the value type.
 Otherwise, name it in the "`valuesByKeys`" format.